Taught by Karl Vaters

 The law of large numbers: the bigger the crowd, the more predictably they behave

-- Small churches prioritize relationships, culture & history
+- Small church principles center on relationships, culture & history

-After you discover what your church does well, do it on purpose
+Discover what your church does well, then do it on purpose

 Use the “closet rule” for ministries: Don’t add a new one until you’ve dropped an old one